Worldline description of a bi-adjoint scalar and the zeroth copy: Introduction

-An alternative but equivalent approach is to use matrix-valued particle actions, whose matrix indices act directly on the indices of the wave-function, defined ab-initio to have multiple components which correspond to the color degrees of freedom of the particle\footnote{Strictly speaking, as long as the color is not gauged, one should name them flavor degrees of freedom, but we keep with the current terminology.}.
-This approach requires a path ordering prescription for the path integral quantization, as used for example in \cite{Bastianelli:1992ct} to compute trace anomalies.
-We will use it here as well.
-In addition, the auxiliary color variable approach may turn out to be useful for studying classical limits of the color charge, as its leaves open the option of projecting to different sectors of the Hilbert space, in particular those containing an arbitrarily high number of copies of the original elementary charge.
+While the two methods are equivalent, the color variable approach may turn out to be more useful for studying the classical limit of the color charge, as its leaves open the option of projecting to different sectors of the Hilbert space, and in particular to those containing a large number of copies of the original elementary charge.
 We will not address this issue here, though.

-After having identified the correct worldline action, we use it to represent the one-loop effective action of the bi-adjoint scalar, from which we extract the one-loop beta function of the theory in 6 dimensions, recently shown to vanish \cite{Gracey:2020baa}, and then study the one-loop self-energy correction to the bi-adjoint propagator.
-Eventually, we indicate how our model can be extended to that of a particle carrying an arbitrary representation of direct products of global symmetry groups, and compute as well the one-loop beta function of a multi-adjoint scalar particle in six dimensions.
+After having identified the correct worldline action for the bi-adjoint particle, we use it to represent the one-loop effective action of the bi-adjoint scalar field.
+Then, we extract the one-loop beta function of the theory in 6 dimensions, which was recently shown to vanish \cite{Gracey:2020baa}.
+We also study the one-loop self-energy correction to the bi-adjoint propagator.
+Eventually, we indicate how our model can be extended to that of a particle carrying an arbitrary representation of direct products of global symmetry groups, and compute the one-loop beta function of a multi-adjoint scalar particle in six dimensions.

+The rest of the paper is organized as follows: In Section \ref{sec2}, after reviewing our motivations, we derive two alternative forms of the action that describes a bi-adjoint scalar particle.
+In Section \ref{effective-action} we discuss the corresponding one-loop effective action using these two alternative but equivalent approaches, and give examples.
+Section \ref{extensions} discusses extensions of the bi-adjoint model to more general situations.
+Our Conclusions are given in Section \ref{Conclusions}.